Symphony : EXPIRY OF SUBSCRIPTION RIGHTS ATTACHING TO THE LISTED WARRANTS | MarketScreener

 Holders of the Warrants who are in doubt as to their position or their action to be taken are recommended to consult their stockbroker, bank manager, solicitor, professional accountant or other professional adviser.

-The closing prices of the Shares and the Warrants on the Stock Exchange on 31 May 2019 (being the date of release of this announcement) were HK$1.00 per Share and HK$0.011 per unit respectively.
+The closing prices of the Shares and the Warrants on the Stock Exchange on 31 May 2019 (being the latest practicable date prior to the printing of this circular) were HK$1.00 per Share and HK$0.011 per unit respectively.
 Shares to be issued pursuant to the exercise of the subscription rights attaching to the Warrants will, when issued, rank pari passu in all respects with the then existing issued Shares.

 By order of the Board